cassieqiuyd/MJOLNIR/README.md

 python kg_prep/kg_denoising.py
 ```

+This will generate several files containing the statistics of the knowledge graph.

 5. Generate adjacency matrix.
 ```
 python kg_prep/make_adjacency.py
 ```

+This will generate the adjacency matrix file `adjmat.dat` file inside `MJOLNIR/kg_prep/kg_data/`.
+This is the same file which can be found inside `MJOLNIR/data/gcn` folder downloaded in the Data section.
-If you want the adjacency matrix to be weighted, pass the --weighted argument to the above command line.
+Note: If you want the adjacency matrix to be weighted, pass the --weighted argument to the above command line.

 ## Evaluation